YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario15/README.md

 <p align="center"><img src="Images/scenario15.jpg"></p>

 We are going to create two new backends, each one pointing to a different region.
+You can see in the json files that I used a parameter called **supportedTopologies** to specify this.

 ```bash
 $ tridentctl -n trident create backend -f backend_west.json